-If for any reason you need to drop the course, it is your responsibility to inform me officially (i.e., in writing) in a timely manner.
+If for any reason you need to drop the course, it is your responsibility to inform me officially either in person or in writing, in a timely manner.
 If you are considering dropping, please try to meet with me to discuss your options.
 I may be able to help you find solutions to some of the challenges that may be affecting your progress in class.
 If I can help, I would like to!
 Ultimately the decision is yours; therefore, I will not drop students for any reason.
 All students who remain in the course will receive a grade based on their performance.
-The last day to withdraw is.
+The last day to withdraw is individuals with special needs and capabilities.
+Please contact Larry Andrews at 903-823-3349 for further information.
+Students must notify the instructor of any accommodations needed during the first week of class.